What you should know

 - paying the utility bills if utilities are included in the rent

-know who the landlord is and get the landlord’s full name, address, and phone number
+Know who the landlord is and get their full name, address, and phone number.

 The tenancy agreement